David-Beale/News-scraper-frontendV2/README.md

 ## Features

-* Calendar select to browse tiles by date.
+* Calendar select to browse headlines by date.
 ![image](https://user-images.githubusercontent.com/59053870/77828676-c4026f80-7114-11ea-826a-a6f0a86c8ba2.png)

 * Delete headlines will delete the current headline stored in the database.
 It will reappear if it is scraped again in the next cycle.